-Soccer is a very common sport most Americans grow up playing.
+Many Americans grow up playing.
 Because it's such a big part of our culture most of the US thinks they know all there is to know about the sport of soccer.
 A few problems stem from this culture- most people don't truly understand soccer and coaching soccer doesn't come as naturally as we might think.
 The rest of your guide will teach you more specific soccer techniques and tactics you can also find a copy of our coaches guide and other great resources on our Coach's Corner link, located on the front page of our website- www.PowerOfTheClub.org